-There are approximately 370 million Indigenous people in the world, belonging to 5,000 different groups, in 90 countries worldwide.
-Indigenous people live in every region of the world, but about 70% of them live in Asia.
+According to the International Labour Organization, there are approximately 476.6 million Indigenous people in the world, belonging to 5,000 different groups, in 90 countries worldwide.
+Indigenous people live in every region of the world, but about 70% of them live in Asia and the Pacific, followed by 16.3% in Africa, 11.5% in Latin America and the Caribbean, 1.6% in Northern America, and 0.1% in Europe and Central Asia.

 There is no universally accepted definition for “Indigenous,” though there are characteristics that tend to be common among Indigenous Peoples: